-This workshop will take place at Wrongs Covert Woodland Restoration Project in Lenwade, Norfolk.
+These workshops take place at Wrongs Covert Woodland Project CIC in Lenwade, Norfolk.

-This is an introductory workshop to green woodworking.
+We offer introductory workshops to a range of green woodworking.
 You will learn about coppicing, how to handle green wood and traditional cleaving, sawing and whittling tools to make either a spoon or a mallet, and if you have time both.
 You will get to use a shave horse and a spoke shave to create the handle for your mallet and a bill hook to cleave your wood for whittling a spoon.

 The process from start to finish is deeply satisfying, engaging and is very meditative.
 Working with hand tools in a woodland setting will transport you away from the stresses of your life and work routines.
 You will undoubtedly develop a deep respect for this craft and the role trees play in our lives.

 Wrongs Covert Woodland Restoration Project.
-25 acre woodland near along the River Wensum 12 miles NW of Norwich, near Lenwade In East Anglia, UK.
+25 acre woodland near Lenwade, Norfolk. www.wrongscovert.com

 The term 'green' is used to refer to wood which is freshly cut - as opposed to seasoned wood, which has been stored and dried.
 Green wood has a great deal of sap in it, which makes working the wood easier.